mochoy/personal-site/src/assets/blog/how_to_land_an_internship/how_to_land_an_internship.md

 ## Resume

+There's honestly so much to a resume, even at the intern level, that I think it deserves its own post.
+There are also tons of resources online that help you get started too, so I'd definitely recommend checking those out first.
+I'm going to assume you have most of the basics down like:

+- Formatting
+- Check spelling/grammar
+- Use action verbs
+- Highlight impact/accomplishments

+and I'll cover some of more tricks that you won't always find in your general "how to write a resume" video.
+Also keep in mind that many times, I can only give so much advice but I really need to see the resume to give good, specific feedback.

+If you know me irl, hit me up with your resume and I can review it for you.
+If you don't, well you're out of luck. jk feel free to send me your resumes for review, but no promises there.
+But if you're sending me your resume, you better have those basics and these tips here implemented in your resume because I don't want to waste my time giving basic feedback like "you mispelled this" when you should've got those on your own.

+### Focus on your Strengths

+### Projects

+### Find Resumes you Like

+### Applicant Tracking System (ATS) Optimization

 - 3 pillars of the resume, focus on your strengths
 - I prefer not to focus on education since there are 20,000 people with the exact same educational background and they all go to my school
 - That's not to say don't emphasize your high GPA, etc.